Meet the Staff

 In his role, Dwayne helps facilitate communications in regards to the TLC’s events and professional development opportunities with the UTHSC community.

 Samba is originally from Senegal.
 He received a B.S. in Information Systems and an MBA from The University of Tennessee at Martin.
-He begin his tenure at UT Martin as Web Developer, he joined UTHSC in 2013.
+He begin his professional tenure at UT Martin as Web Developer and joined UTHSC in 2013.

 Keedra Smith, Academic Technology Consultant II